-Figure 19: Optical depth profile obtained from the combination of 5 CO lines seen in absorption toward the young star DG CrA.
+Figure 25: Optical depth profile obtained from the combination of 5 12CO lines seen in absorption toward the young star DG CrA.
 Courtesy Klaus Pontoppidan.

 A slit width narrower than 0.2" was in theory possible before P88, in particular, in the case of observations of very bright targets.
-However, there is no guarantee that the requested slit width could be achieved for a slit width parameter smaller than 0.2", due to the limitations of the slit mechanism.
-Also, there was no guarantee that the spectral resolution can be larger than 100,000.
-From P88 it is planned to move to two fixed slits of 0.2 and 0.4" only.
+However, there was no guarantee that the requested slit width could be achieved for a slit width parameter smaller than 0.2", due to the limitations of the slit mechanism.
+Also, there was no guarantee that the spectral resolution could be larger than 100,000.
+From P88 we moved to fixed slits of 0.2 and 0.4" only.